mcellteam/mcell_galaxy/docs/Usage/README.md

 looking at them.
 This current MCell/Galaxy tool doesn't have a mechanism to change parameters from the HTML display, so we'll use another tool (in the left panel) called "Modify Parameters".
 But before we do that, we should note which parameter it is that we want to change and what new value we want to use.
-For our example, we'll change the "Decay Reaction Rate" (dr) from its current value of 2e4 to a new value of 3e4.
+For our example, we'll change the "Decay Reaction Rate" (dr in the second row) from its current value of 2e4 to a new value of 3e4.
 Once we've made that note, we can click on the "Modify Parameters" tool which brings up the following page:

 ![MCellGalaxy](../images/02_modify_parameters_empty.png?raw=true "MCell in Galaxy")